zoffixznet/perl6-Config-From/README.md

 ```

 Tells the variable to get its values from the config file.
 The name of the
-variable will be used as the name of the key in the top-level hash of the
+variable will be used as the name of the key in the top-level object of the
 JSON config file.

 The `@` and `%` on variables will coerce the JSON value into